BioImage-Archive/bia-bmz-integration/README.md

 see *bia_bmz_benchmark*, further below, for more details.

+## Running for development, in a local conda environment

+If you'll want to make changes to the code and have them take effect immediately, install the bia_bmz_integrator package in editable mode.
+A distinct conda environment exists for this, and if you're running from the top level of this repository, create it like so:

+    conda env create -f ./dev/env.yaml

+and you can activate it like this:

+    conda activate bia-bmz-integration

+then your changes to any bia_bmz_integrator code will work straight away.

 ## Running in a container

 To build the docker image, from the top level of this repository (note the period):